Contiki review: A tour company for travelers ages to 18 to 35

 • Military discount: Members of the military (active and retired) get $100 off trips that are seven days or longer.

-Contiki reports regularly on its progress toward sustainability goals like reaching net zero emissions by 2050, sourcing half of its electricity from renewable resources by 2025, halving food waste at hotels and on ships by 2025, boosting the amount of local and sustainable food products, reducing the amount of printed materials, reducing single-use plastics, and more.
+Contiki reports regularly on its progress toward sustainability goals, and the 2024 impact report offers insight on goals like reaching net zero emissions by 2050, halving food waste at hotels and on ships, and reducing single-use plastics.
+Among the goals already achieved?
+Sourcing half of its electricity from renewable resources, boosting the amount of local and sustainable food products, and reducing the amount of printed materials.

-Additionally, Contiki is a (very) active participant in its parent company’s MAKE TRAVEL MATTER® Experiences program, which focuses on activities that are both educational and supports sustainability.
-These experiences, which Contiki is scaling up to be available on 50% of its itineraries by 2025, are aligned with those same UN Global Goals for sustainable development.
+Additionally, Contiki is a (very) active participant in its parent company’s MAKE TRAVEL MATTER® Experiences program, which focuses on activities that are both educational and support sustainability.
+These experiences, which are available on more than 80% of Contiki’s itineraries, are aligned with those same UN Global Goals for sustainable development.

 Contiki is a part of The Travel Corporation’s family of brands, which also includes Trafalgar, Insight Vacations, Uniworld, and about a dozen other tour and travel companies.